The Library's Local History collection includes many print and microform resources housed at the Headquarters Library, as well as online resources.

 Digital access to historical documents

-The Library, in cooperation with the Matheson Museum, is pleased to offer digital access to a number of local historical documents, including very early yearbooks from Gainesville High School.
+The Library, in cooperation with the Matheson History Museum, is pleased to offer digital access to a number of local historical documents, including very early yearbooks from Gainesville High School.
 It also includes the entire transcript of the Alachua Heritage: Living Portrait that was completed in 1999 and an 1899 Southern Bell Telephone Directory.
 Also included are the Historical and Architectural Surveys of both the Cities of Alachua and High Springs.
 This collection affords a glance at various aspects of life in Alachua County, Florida throughout the 20th century.

 The Heritage Collection consists of approximately 1100 historical photographs from the Alachua County Florida area, including local landmarks, portraits, historic maps, community events, natural disasters, and many items of local interest.